pdelong42/mandelbrox/README.md

 exits when that number reaches zero (or when it "effectively" reaches zero, as in when it drops below a chosen threshold).
 This would essentially make max_iter unnecessary.

+Make a less naive color-picking algorithm.
+Perhaps something logarithmic, or which approaches a chosen color as an asymptote.